NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Any action shouldn't remove the image and alter everything.

 • Tooltips with the shortcuts...
-• "Select" tab with lots of selections options, (select all, select inverse, select first, etc)
+• "Select" tab with lots of selections options, (select first, etc)

 • Select multiple from frame list with mouse drag
 • delete range dialog where I can specify start and end frame of deletion